 Telehealth, also known as telemedicine, refers to the provision of healthcare services remotely through digital communication technologies.
 According to a survey by doctor.com, 83% of the surveyed patients are ready to use telemedicine.
 The pandemic played a major role in impacting these numbers positively.

-Telehealth allows healthcare professionals to remotely monitor patients’ progress, provide guidance on post-treatment care, and address any concerns or questions.
-Telehealth platforms can also be used to deliver educational resources, such as videos, articles, or interactive tools, to empower patients with knowledge about their health conditions and self-care practices.
+Telehealth allows healthcare professionals to monitor patients’ progress remotely, provide guidance on post-treatment care, and address any concerns or questions.
+Telehealth platforms can also deliver educational resources, such as videos, articles, or interactive tools, to empower patients with knowledge about their health conditions and self-care practices.

 Brigham health hospital network, in Massachusetts, uses virtual visits regularly.
 Patients schedule appointments online and can use their phones or desktops to chat with their providers via video.